-If this is not possible, we’ll allow online or telephone sessions to count towards your qualifying hours on a temporary basis.
+If this is not possible, we’ll allow online or phone sessions to count towards your qualifying hours on a temporary basis.
 However, it's up to your course provider, as well as your placement, to decide whether this aligns with their protocols and standards.
 Any practice hours that are not approved by your course cannot be counted towards accreditation.

 During the pandemic we’re not putting any limit on the number of remote sessions allowed, provided you can return to face to face work as soon as is reasonable, practical and safe to do so.
-In the longer term, we’ll be accepting up to 30 online or telephone placement hours for courses who want to embed remote practice.

-Your placement hours must still be:
+Your remote placement hours must still be:

 - carried out with genuine clients, rather than peers from your course for example

 - in an appropriate setting with appropriate clients

 - assessed (or marked) as an integral part of your training